 Platform networks (whether districts, networks, or charter management organizations) that shared school models, tools, and professional learning experiences (illustrated above) were able to make effective transitions to remote learning–especially those with a strong culture of trust, respect and agility.

 3. Frame: A new way of framing delivery or a new framework of policies that change the rules of the game.
 NCLB reframed the last 25 years of U.S. education around standards, assessments and accountability.
 Regional efforts to reframe the system include the Great Schools Partnership’s work in New England to create school, policy and HigherEd support for proficiency-based learning (read more in this CompetencyWorks series).

 Lobbying for a new policy frame can be a super efficient change strategy–one new law and it impacts everyone in a state or the whole country.
 The problem is that it’s hard to legislate good practice and, as we saw with NCLB, new frames can come with a whole set of unintended consequences.

 Given the PTSD of NCLB, a new federal frame is unlikely for the next few decades.
-With some federal encouragement, a few states will expand options around the edges (e.g., ESA, vouchers) with educational savings accounts.
-The next big advance in state policy is likely to come as a result of a new approach to measurement.
-States will stop mandating week long standardized tests when it is easier to combine multiple forms of formative assessment in valid and comparable ways (plug in monster sets of achievement data and artificial intelligence that will spit out comparability algorithms).
+But the pandemic halted state testing for a year or two and created a new opportunity for new state frameworks to emerge–one that makes effective use of formative assessments.
+States will stop mandating week long standardized tests when it is easier to combine multiple forms of formative assessment in valid and comparable ways.
+New frameworks will consider growth as well as proficiency in basic skills and will also incorporate broader outcomes.

 To summarize these observations about scaled impact: